Statements and guidelines

 • transparency in the preparation of international matters with regard to ministries and stakeholders

-• cooperation based on a constructive attitude.
+• cooperation based on a constructive and solution-oriented attitude.

 Notification